Victoria University (Australia): Research and publications

+Student life

+Student demographics

 In 2019, VU had 43,802 students.
 Approximately 65% student in higher education degree programs, and 35% enrolled in TAFE training courses.
 Of these students, 5,662 were international students studying at one of VU's Melbourne or Sydney Campuses, and 3,772 were international students studying at VU programs overseas at one of its partner organisations located mainly in Asia.

-Academia

-Rankings

-Victoria University ranked in 351–400 in the world in the Times Higher Education World University Rankings 2021.